-1933 Industries Inc. (the "Company") was incorporated pursuant to the provisions of the Business Corporations Act (Alberta).
+1933 Industries Inc. (the "Company") was incorporated pursuant to the provisions of the Business Corporations Act of Alberta.
 The Company is a publicly traded corporation with its registered office is located at 105 - 45655 Tamihi Way, Chilliwack, British Columbia, Canada.
-On September 27, 2018, the Company changed its name to 1933 Industries Inc. and continued out of the province of Alberta and into the province of British Columbia.
+On September 27, 2018, the Company continued out of the province of Alberta and into the province of British Columbia.